townmath/cisp400-reader/_sources/beginnings/types.rst

 .. admonition:: Try This!

-   Run the following program on the active code server, then try running it on buffy.
+   What do you think the output of the following program will be?
+   If you have access to another computer, try compiling in '32 bit' mode

+   Run it and check your assumptions.

    .. activecode:: ac-size-type-1
       :language: cpp